 - Tie the leg up with butchers twine.
 This makes the leg into a tight and compact roast, enabling it to cook as evenly as possible.

-First, the garlic.
-The simplest method is to cut a garlic clove in half and rub the cut side of the garlic all over the roast.
-Another option is to slice about three cloves of garlic into slivers, then cut slits all over the outside of the roast and insert the garlic into the slits.
-Obviously, you'll get more garlic flavor this way!
+To add a touch of garlic flavor, cut a garlic clove in half and rub the cut side of the garlic all over the roast.
+Alternatively, slice a few cloves of garlic into slivers.
+Cut small slits all over the outside of the roast and insert the garlic into the slits.
+This will result in more garlic infusion.

-For the rest of the seasonings, we make a paste of finely minced fresh rosemary leaves, olive oil, Kosher salt, and black pepper and then smear it around the roast.
-The proportions are about two tablespoons olive oil, 1 teaspoon of finely minced fresh rosemary, and 2 teaspoons each of Kosher salt and freshly ground black pepper; combine these ingredients in a small bowl to form a paste.
+Make a paste of finely minced fresh rosemary leaves, olive oil, Kosher salt, and black pepper and smear it on the roast.
 If you're trimming and tying the roast yourself, rub some on the inner parts before you tie it.
-If the butcher tied yours up for you, you can untie it, rub the paste around, and then retie it—but in a pinch just smearing it on the outside is fine, too.
+If the butcher tied it up for you, you can untie it, rub the paste around, and then retie it—but just smearing the paste on the outside is fine, too.

 Once you've tied and seasoned the roast, let it sit at room temperature for about 30 minutes.
-This will let the flavors absorb into the meat, and also take the chill out of the meat so that it cooks faster.
+This will let the flavors absorb into the meat and take the chill out of the meat so that it cooks faster.

-When it comes to the actual roasting, some recipes will have you turn the roast every 20 minutes so that it cooks evenly.
-This isn't a bad technique, but it is kind of a hassle.
-In particular, it means you can't use a probe thermometer while roasting.
-Also, every time you open the oven door, you slow down the cooking.
+Some recipes will have you turn the roast every 20 minutes so that it cooks evenly.
+This isn't a bad technique, but it is kind of a hassle and means you can't use a probe thermometer while roasting.
+Plus, every time you open the oven door you slow down the cooking.

-Instead, try using a technique where you start the cooking at a high temperature, like 450 F, for about 20 minutes, then lower the heat to 325 F and cook it the rest of the way.
-For a leg of lamb, that means until the probe thermometer reads 130 F. For a 6 to 8 pound leg of lamb, this whole process should take about an hour and a half.
+Instead, try using a technique where you start at a high temperature like 425 F for about 20 minutes, then lower the heat to 325 F and cook it the rest of the way.
+For a leg of lamb, that means until the probe thermometer reads 140 F for medium-rare (150 F for medium).
+For a 6 to 9-pound leg of lamb, this whole process should take about two to three hours.

-Once the lamb reaches 130 F, take it out of the oven, tent it with foil, and let it rest for about 20 minutes.
-This will let the juices redistribute throughout the meat and also let the meat hit its target temperature of 135 F, a perfect medium rare.
+Once the lamb reaches 140 F, take it out of the oven, tent it with foil, and let it rest for about 20 minutes.
+This will let the juices redistribute throughout the meat and also allow the meat to hit its target temperature of 145 F.